abhijithjayakara/Code-Review-Assistant-using-the-Claude-API-/README.md

 ## Author

-Built by **Abhijeet** as a hands-on learning project for Anthropic Claude API mastery.
+Built by **Abhijith JAYAKARA** as a hands-on learning project for Anthropic Claude API mastery.
 All modules written and tested on Windows 11, Python 3.14, Node.js v24.